☣️ UN 1897 • CLASS 6

 Common Hazards of UN 1897

-• Contact may irritate or burn skin and eyes.
+• Skin and eye contact may irritate or burn depending on concentration and exposure.

 Chemical Identity & Physical Properties